damianhakert/damianhakert.github.io/source/jobs/frontend-lead/index.html.md

 ## Requirements for Applicants

-* Experience leading, mentoring, and training teams of frontend engineers
+* At least 1 year of experience leading, mentoring, and training teams of frontend engineers
 * Experience working on a production-level JavaScript applications
 * Self-motivated and strong organizational skills
 * Strong understanding of CSS